 With such a charismatic image it was only a matter of time before Jay would make his movie debut.
 He was booked to feature in Alan Freed‘s movie Mister Rock and Roll (1957), but his appearance – in a loincloth and with white shoe polish on his face – ensured that his singular celluloid contribution was consigned to the cutting-room floor.

 Although Jay has often been labelled a one-hit-wonder (I Put A Spell On You), his career was actually far more diverse.
 As well as touring, and occasionally recording, with The Rolling Stones, he continued to influence the stage shows of ghoulish musical descendants.

-Signed to Demon Records in the 1990s, Jay returned to the charts with Heart Attack and Vine (1991), which was also featured in a Levis jeans advertisement, while his groundbreaking stage show continued to tour Europe.
+Signed to Demon Records in the 1990s, Jay returned to the charts with Heart Attack and Vine (1991), which was featured in a Levis jeans TV advertisement, while his groundbreaking stage show continued to tour Europe.

 But in early 2000, having undergone surgery to treat an aneurysm at the age of 70, Screamin’ Jay Hawkins passed away.

-He had often been quoted as saying, “when I go, I don’t want to be buried.
+He had often been quoted as saying, “When I go, I don’t want to be buried.
 I’ve been in too many damn coffins already!”